Looking for the Best Keurig Machine? Start with these K-cup reviews…

 K-Cups are certainly quick and practical, but…maybe the main reason you’re considering one is because they are so darn affordable, right?

 Wrong.
 You’ll end up spending more than if you were buying ground coffee.
 John Sylvan himself (Keurig founder) admitted to not brewing coffee with his own invention as “they’re kind of expensive to use” (3) – but it just does not seem this way when you’re actually buying the machine.

 But the real cost of the K-Cup is its environmental impact, which is why he also admitted; “I feel bad sometimes that I ever did it” (3).
 Made of different types of plastic and foil that make it hard to separate and recycle, K-Cups are bad for the environment as they stick around in landfills for centuries.
 (4)

 “Keurig produced 9.8 billion non-biodegradable K-Cups in 2015, each taking up to 500 years to break down.
 Put end-to-end, they’d circle the globe around 10.5 times!”

 That’s also why we’ll always recommend brewing methods that let you use grounds instead of stale coffee that’s been sitting in single-use plastic capsules for ages (which, in turn, will be sitting in landfills for ages).

-If the reason why you’re looking at Keurig machines and single-serve coffee makers in general is that you value speed and practicality above anything else, you could look at the other options in our list of the best single serve coffee makers here.
+If the reason why you’re looking at Keurig machines and single-serve coffee makers in general is that you value speed and practicality above anything else, you could look at these Keurig alternatives or check out our list of the best single serve coffee makers.

 How to choose the best Keurig machine